yarixxx/my-appengine-playground/README.md

-# my-appengine-playground
+# My Playground
-My playground for Appengine, Python, Angular 1.5
+This is my AppEngine, Python and Angular 1.5 playground.

+dev_appserver.py app.yaml